-Beginner plans have the least hours, followed by Intermediate with the Advanced plans demanding the most time.
-You are better choosing a plan that fits with your schedule and enables you to nail all the sessions, rather than doing parts of a plan that demands too much of your time.
+Beginner plans have the least hours, followed by Intermediate, with the Advanced plans demanding the most training time.
+You are better off choosing a plan that fits with your schedule and enables you to nail all the sessions rather than doing parts of a plan that demands too much of your time.

-- Highest volume of recovery, to allow you to adapt gradually to new training demands.
+- The highest volume of recovery allows you to adapt gradually to new training demands.

-- Lowest volume of high intensity training needed to complete your event.
+- The lowest volume of high-intensity training is needed, to complete your event.

 - Minimal workout frequency.

-- Mid-volume high intensity training needed to improve performance at your event.
+- Mid-volume high-intensity training is needed, to improve performance at your event.

-- Sufficient recovery, to allow you to adapt to training demands and get the most out of every session.
+- Sufficient recovery, allowing you to adapt to training demands and get the most out of every session.

-- Highest volume of high intensity training needed to challenge your thresholds and optimise performance at your event.
+- The highest volume of high-intensity training is needed, to challenge your thresholds and optimise performance at your event.